Legislative Action Center

 • The Audiology & Speech-Language Pathology Interstate Compact (ASLP-IC) facilitates the interstate practice of audiology and speech-language pathology while maintaining one license to practice

-• As of 10/12/23, several House bills were introduced for licensure compact agreements involving health occupations, physical therapists, and occupational therapists in the state of MI
+• As of 10/12/23 several House bills were introduced for licensure compact agreements involving health occupations such as physical therapists and occupational therapists.

 2022 Legislative Year in Review